Living In Dubai: An EscapeArtist Quick Take

 Here’s an EscapeArtist quick take on the ins and outs of living in Dubai.

-Religion and Daily Life
+Religion And Daily Life

 Even though Dubai is governed by Islamic law, it is a very tolerant and cosmopolitan city and all visitors are welcome.
-Religious traditions are an essential part of life in Dubai, so even though the dress code is pretty liberal, knees and shoulders should be covered and spaghetti strips or low cut tops may be viewed as offensive.
+Religious traditions are an essential part of life in Dubai, so even though the dress code is pretty liberal, knees and shoulders should be covered and spaghetti straps or low cut tops may be viewed as offensive.

-Language and Communication
+Language And Communication

-Working in Dubai
+Working In Dubai

 Everybody who wants to work in Dubai or the UAE has to have a valid employment visa.
 It is possible though to come as a visitor or tourist and search for a job during the allowed stay.
 If you are lucky enough to find a job during your visit, you will have to leave the country until your employment visa is released.

-Foreigners applying for a work or residence visa need a UAE national as sponsor, in case of the working visa the employer usually acts as such.
-The sponsor has to do all the administrative work on behalf of the foreigner and is responsible for his or her behaviour, so it is in the sponsor’s own best interest to check out the future employee and help him or her to adjust to their new life in Dubai.
+Foreigners applying for a work or residence visa need a UAE national as a sponsor, in case of the working visa the employer usually acts as such.
+The sponsor has to do all the administrative work on behalf of the foreigner and is responsible for his or her behavior, so it is in the sponsor’s own best interest to check out the future employee and help him or her to adjust to their new life in Dubai.

-Getting Around in Dubai
+Getting Around In Dubai

-The Dubai Metro rail system is fully automated and works without a driver, mostly underground to avoid the traffic jams in the city.
+The Dubai Metro rail system is fully automated and works without a driver, mostly underground to avoid traffic jams in the city.

-Things to Do
+Things To Do In Dubai

 Many hotels in Dubai are located on the Jumeirah stretch and have their own beach access, Tourists are allowed to wear bikinis at the hotel pools and beaches but should cover up when going into the city.